vdclab/vdclab-wiki/BioReader.md

  {.links-list}

  ## Notes from the user
- - Uses a computer alogrithim to identify articles containing common "relevent" words from a list of user specificed "relevent" articles
+ - Uses a computer algorithm to identify articles containing common "relevant" words from a list of user specified "relevant" articles
- - User must supply lists of articles (20 minimum) to help the alorithim determine article relevence and discriminating terms
+ - User must supply lists of articles (20 minimum) to help the algorithm determine article relevance and discriminating terms
- - Results are given as lists of articles grouped in classes with performance metrics and PCoA plots to show how the algorithim scored the articles
+ - Results are given as lists of articles grouped in classes with performance metrics and PCoA plots to show how the algorithm scored the articles

  ## Ease of use
- > This is a very niche tool that can help guide the user through reading large ammounts of articles.
+ > This is a very niche tool that can help guide the user through reading large amounts of articles.
 There is a lot of material to help the user understand how to use the tool and how to understand the results.
-However, the user needs to have lists of articles with discriminating terms that they have already read and determined to be "relevent" and "not relevent" before they can use the tool.
+However, the user needs to have lists of articles with discriminating terms that they have already read and determined to be "relevant" and "not relevant" before they can use the tool.

  ## Help
  - [BioReader *Instruction Page*](http://www.cbs.dtu.dk/services/BioReader/instructions.php)
  {.links-list}